 — Grant Afseth (@GrantAfseth) December 29, 2019

-As part of a 127-123 overtime victory against the New Orleans Pelicans in March of 2020, Luka Doncic notched 30 points, 17 rebounds and 10 assists.
-It was his 22nd career triple-double, which broke Jason Kidd’s previous record.
+As part of a 127-123 overtime victory against the New Orleans Pelicans in March of 2020, Luka Doncic notched 30 points, 17 rebounds, and 10 assists.
+It was his 22nd career triple-double, which broke Kidd’s previous record.

 For some perspective: Kidd had 21 triple-doubles in 500 games with the Mavericks, while Doncic had 22 in 120 games.

-Luka Doncic managed to break this record inside the NBA’s bubble complex in Florida.
-As part of an overtime victory against the Sacramento Kings, the former No. 3 overall pick tallied 34 points, 20 rebounds and 12 assists in 43 minutes.
-With this stat line, he became the youngest player in league history with a 30-point, 20-rebound triple-double (21 years, 158 days old).
+Doncic managed to break this record inside the NBA Bubble in Florida.
+As part of an overtime victory against the Sacramento Kings, the former no. 3 overall pick tallied 34 points, 20 rebounds, and 12 assists in 43 minutes.
+With this line, he became the youngest player in league history with a 30-point, 20-rebound triple-double at 21 years and 158 days old.